Land-scarce Hong Kong sees solution in 'underground urbanism' | The Japan Times

 An ongoing study of potential underground development in the tourist area of Tsim Sha Tsui has drawn criticism from planners and locals, who say any benefits will be outweighed by the damage to Kowloon Park, a green oasis in the congested city.

-The plan proposes that underground spaces be built beneath about a quarter of the 13-hectare park for retail and community facilities, parking and pedestrian passages.
+The plan proposes that underground spaces be built beneath about a quarter of the 13-hectare park to house retail and community facilities, parking and pedestrian passages.

 Areas of the park could be affected for up to seven years during construction, while parts of it will be surrendered for access points, opponents say.